HiDeoo/starlight-obsidian/packages/starlight-obsidian/README.md

 Check out the [demo](https://starlight-obsidian.vercel.app/demo/hello/) for a preview of the generated pages.

+> **Warning**
+>
+> The Starlight Obsidian plugin is in early development.
+If you find something that's not working, [open an issue](https://github.com/HiDeoo/starlight-obsidian/issues/new/choose) on GitHub.
+>
+> You should also always check that the rendered pages are correct and only include the content you want to publish before publishing your website.

 ## License

 Licensed under the MIT License, Copyright © HiDeoo.